tctx/ruby_view_server/readme.md

 # Pure Ruby HTML Generator

-## Just verifying connection to GH
+## Just verifying connection to GH, this is the first change to project

 Part of my [UT on Rails course](http://schneems.com/ut-rails).
 Use pure ruby and standard libraries to perform a few basic functions to generate useful html pages using as little code as possible.